Our curriculum includes 625 in-class hours of supervised instruction (for those enrolling after August 1, 2017).

 This course is designed to facilitate the effectiveness of the student’s verbal and non-verbal consultation and communication skills.
 The student will also explore the most recent research on the effects of touch with a variety of populations.

-Adaptive Massage (ADV-44 hours) Prerequisite: FTM & ETH
+Adaptive Massage (ADV-52 hours) Prerequisite: FTM & ETH

-This course introduces the student to various types of massage including chair massage and reflexology as well as massage techniques for specific populations including older adults and pregnant women.
-All classes are held at the Institute for Massage Education at Kalamazoo Center for the Healing Arts with the exception of an off site at an area nursing home.
+his course introduces the student to various types of massage, e.g., chair massage and reflexology; massage techniques for specific populations, e.g., older adults and pregnant women; as well as hydrotherapy.
+All classes are held at the Institute for Massage Education with the exception of an off site at an area nursing home